-Black Bean Salsa with corn, tomatoes, cucumber, onion and cilantro.
-Black bean and corn salsa is the best of both worlds – your pantry and in season summer produce.
+Black Bean Salsa is fresh, crispy and delicious.
+It is the best of both worlds – your pantry and in season summer produce.
 You can make it any time!

 Black Bean and Corn Salsa

 This black bean salsa with corn, tomatoes, cucumber is so fresh!
 It’s bright and full of flavour.
 With simple ingredients you can throw together in 15 minutes.

 Black bean and corn salsa is one of summer appetizers I whip up for last minute parties.
 More likely because I always have a batch of cooked Instant Pot black beans in the freezer.